apoorvdixit99/SDL/README.md

 Assignment 7 - https://github.com/apoorvdixit99/GPS-Tracker-Android-App

-In Addition to these seven assignments, the SDL Assignment List is present as well on this repository.
+In Addition to these seven assignments, the SDL Assignment List is present on this repository as well.

 Have fun! :)